cmiles/PiSlicedDayPhotos/README.md

 ## Pi Sliced Day Photos

-This is a small program designed to be run on a Raspberry Pi that takes photographs at Sunrise, Sunset and at a number of specified intervals in-between.
+This is a small program designed to be run on a Raspberry Pi that takes photographs at Sunrise, Sunset, a number of specified intervals in-between and at custom times either specified by clock time or minutes +/- from sunrise/sunset.

-The in-between intervals are calculated from the sunrise/sunset times and will not be at the same clock time each day - instead they will be at the same %/relative time thru the day or night.
-Probably the best example of 'why' is wanting a photo at sunrise, half way thru the day light and at sunset...
+The in-between intervals are calculated from the sunrise/sunset times and will not necessarily be at the same clock time each day - instead they will be at the same %/relative time thru the day or night.
+For me, living below mountian peaks to the east, the amount of daylight/darkness at my house has become a frame for my life and makes more intuitive sense to me than clock time or absolute position of the sun, so a system that take a photograph 'half way thru the amount of the day when the sun is visible' is personally meaningful.

 For this program to work it requires:
  - A settings file named PiSlicedDaySettings.json - an example is included in the code
  - A CSV file named SunriseAndSunset.csv with the calendar day, sunrise time (local) and sunset time (local)

-In the settings file you can specify how many photographs you want taken between Sunrise and Sunset (during the day) and between Sunset and Sunrise (during the night) - zero is a valid setting.
 Sunrise and Sunset are always photographed.
+In the settings file you can specify how many photographs you want taken between Sunrise and Sunset (during the day - 0 is valid), between Sunset and Sunrise (during the night - 0 is valid) and specify custom times either as clock times or as Sunrise/Sunset +/- minutes.

 The reason this program uses a file of Sunrise/Sunset times is to allow you to input any sunrise/sunset times that you want - a strong use case for this is generating topography compensated Sunrise/Sunset times for your location.
 For example today at my home we didn't see the sun come over the mountains to the east until 40+ minutes after the sun rise time calculated without the mountains in the way...